flatpak/flatpak-docs/docs/introduction.rst

 Introduction to Flatpak
 =======================

-Flatpak is a framework for distributing desktop applications on Linux.
+Flatpak is a framework for distributing desktop applications across various Linux distributions.
 It has been created by developers who have a long history of working on the Linux desktop, and is run as an independent open source project.

 Terminology